-This mode was created for the physical locating and studying of suspicious transmitters.
-The operator can inspect a signal's level and spectrum, demodulate when possible and add safe signals to the 'Known signals' table.
+This mode was created for studying the spectrum of separate signals or bands, demodulation, adding safe signals to the Known signals table and the physical locating of any bugging devices.
 This mode does not capture new signals, but works with the records already stored in the Signals table.